michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0044.md

 - adj: obviously contrived to charm
 - adv: extremely
 ### Family
-precious: preciosity, preciousest, preciously, preciousness, semiprecious+;preciosity: preciosities
+- precious: preciosity, preciousest, preciously, preciousness, semiprecious+
+- preciosity: preciosities
 ### Examples
 - Gold XAU= was sluggish, with the precious metal sliding about 0.1 percent to $1,150.82, after a flat start to the year on Monday.
 - Some critics find Mills’s work quirky or precious; some find it inert.